FreySolarEye/freysolareye.github.io/_posts/2023-03-18-Tearing-The-Fourth-Wall-Breaking-Zyxel-Encryption.md

 <img src="/assets/images/RE/Zyxel/ZY_Signature.png">

-Now if someone tries to actually unzip the **473AAAB0C0.bin** a pop up will occur asking the users to input the password.
+Now if someone tries to actually unzip the **473AAAB0C0.bin** a pop-up will occur asking the users to input the password.

 # Static Analysis